-As per the latest reports, Xiaomi Corp., the Chinese electronics maker, broadly known for their smartphones, is showing great interest to capture GoPro.
-As per the previous announcement, GoPro had put itself for sale as the company was facing difficulties to carry on.
+As per the latest reports, Xiaomi Corp., the Chinese electronics maker broadly known for its smartphones, is showing great interest in capturing GoPro.
+As per the previous announcement, GoPro had put itself for sale as the company was facing difficulties carrying on.

-GoPro, formerly known as Woodman Labs, Inc. was founded in the year 2002.
-In its initial days, the company started developing a line of action cameras and later they moved into creating video editing software.
-They even got succeeded to build a quadcopter drone, widely known as karma, which got released in the month of October of 2016.
+GoPro, formerly known as Woodman Labs, Inc., was founded in the year 2002.
+In its initial days, the company started developing a line of action cameras, and later it moved into creating video editing software.
+They even succeeded in building a quadcopter drone, widely known as karma, which was released in October of 2016.
 Interestingly, the shares of GoPro got increased by 8.8% just after the Xiaomi report started spreading.

-Nick Woodman, the CEO of GoPro says he is open to the deal and will only take those decisions that are beneficial for the company.
-Though Xiaomi has reviewed the offer, seems like they are taking the process slowly as they don’t want to end up paying extra pennies.
+Nick Woodman, the CEO of GoPro, says he is open to the deal and will only take those decisions that are beneficial for the company.
+Though Xiaomi has reviewed the offer, it seems like they are taking the process slowly as they don’t want to end up paying extra pennies.